ppseprus/data-recovery-poc/README.md

 The outcome shall be a _choice of software_ that I will use to recover the most of what is lost.
 But this is most probably highly dependant on the original, damaged file system, therefore, _this is rather a kind of blog post than an actual howto_.

+## The Data

+I have a Nikon, so the main target is the `.NEF` file - the Nikon Electronic File.
+The videos have nothing special to them, but I had tons of `.psd` files on the drive too.
+The `.jpg` files are in many kinds as for their origin.
+I have copies of the raw Nikon files as well as compressed copies of the `.psd`s.
+I also had lots of old photographs scanned.

+To be honest, I don't know if these make any difference.